Honatas/field-validator/README.md

 Feel free to open an issue or add a pull request.
 Anytime.
 Really, I mean it.

-Also, if you like my work, I'll let you know that I love [coffee](https://ko-fi.com/honatas).
+Also, if my work has helped you in any way, please consider buying me a [coffee](https://ko-fi.com/honatas).